6odhi/myarsenal/README.md

 	1. hash-identifier
 		helps to check the type of hash; MD5, MD2
 	2. findmyhash MD5 -h b78aae356709f8c31118ea613980954b

+	3. hashcat -a 0 -m 0 fileContaingHash /usr/share/wordlists/rockyou.txt -o result.txt

+		 -m 0; 0 is for md5
+		 -a 0; attacks mode is set to 0 which means straight

 # Privilege Escalation (Linux)
 	1. uname -a
 	2. cat /etc/*release*